nodejs/nodejs.org/apps/site/pages/en/learn/modules/package-configuration.md

 }
 ```

-Typically, you would see `module.exports` assigned to something (be it an object or a function) like this:
+Sometimes, a CJS module may re-assign `module.exports` to something else (be it an object or a function) like this:

 ```cjs
 const someObject = {